Hopf monoids of ordered simplicial complexes: Introduction

 \subsection{Background: Matroids and combinatorial Hopf theory}

 The study of Hopf algebras and related structures in combinatorics dates back to the seminal work of Rota in the 1970s, notably his work with Joni \cite{JoniRota} on coalgebras and bialgebras.
 The underlying idea is simple: joining and breaking of combinatorial objects --- graphs, trees, posets, matroids, symmetric and quasisymmetric functions --- are modeled algebraically by multiplication and comultiplication.
 Major works include Schmitt's study of incidence Hopf algebras \cite{Schmitt} and Aguiar, Bergeron and Sottile's theory of combinatorial Hopf algebras \cite{ABS}, as well as the monograph by Grinberg and Reiner \cite{GrinRei}.
-More recently, the subject has turned in a more category-theoretic direction with the introduction of \emph{Hopf monoids} by Aguiar and Mahajan \cite{AgMa}; a survey of the subject accessible to combinatorialists appears in \SS2--4 of \cite{AA}.
+More recently, the subject has turned in a more category-theoretic direction with the introduction of \emph{Hopf monoids} by Aguiar and Mahajan \cite{AgMa}; a survey of the subject appears in~\cite{AA}.
 Broadly speaking, a Hopf algebra is generated by unlabeled combinatorial objects while a Hopf monoid is generated by labeled objects, so the latter keeps track of more information.

-A key to the structure of a Hopf algebra or a Hopf monoid is its \textit{antipode}.
-Every group algebra is a Hopf algebra in which the antipode is (the linearization of) inversion in the group \cite[Ex.~1.31]{GrinRei}, \cite[p.88]{AgMa}, so the antipode can be regarded as a generalization of group inversion.
-The antipode is defined via a certain commutative diagram and the general formula, known as the \textit{Takeuchi formula}, typically exhibits massive cancellation, so one of the fundamental problems in studying a given Hopf algebra or monoid is to give a cancellation-free formula for its antipode.

-Before going on, we give a brief working definition of a Hopf monoid; the full details are in \S\ref{sec:Hopfmonoids} below.
-A \textit{vector species} is a functor $\bH$ from finite sets $I$ with bijections to sets $\bH[I]$ with bijections; one should think of $\bH[I]$ as the space spanned by the set $\bh[I]$ of combinatorial objects of a given type labeled by~$I$ (for example, graphs with vertices $I$ or matroids on ground set $I$).
+Here is a brief working definition of a Hopf monoid.
+A \textit{vector species} is a functor $\bH$ from finite sets $I$ with bijections to vector spaces $\bH[I]$ with linear maps; one should think of $\bH[I]$ as the space spanned by the set $\bh[I]$ of combinatorial objects of a given type labeled by~$I$ (for example, graphs with vertices $I$ or matroids on ground set $I$).
 A \textit{Hopf monoid in vector species} is a vector species $\bH$ equipped with linear maps $\mu_{S,T}:\bH[S]\otimes\bH[T]\to\bH[I]$ (\textit{product}) and $\Delta_{S,T}:\bH[I]\to\bH[S]\otimes\bH[T]$ (\textit{coproduct}) for all decompositions $I=S\dju T$; the maps must satisfy certain compatibility conditions.
+A \textit{connected} vector species ($\dim\bH[\0]=1$) has \textit{antipode} maps $\anti_I:\bH[I]\to\bH[I]$ given by the \textit{Takeuchi formula} \cite[Defn.~1.1.11]{AA}, \cite[Prop.~8.13]{AgMa}: